 Domain: Leadership and Decision Making

-lm plementa ation Stat us
+lm plementa tion Stat us

-Indicator Examples or Evidence of Practice Not Part ially Fulls Data Sources/Supporting Evidence
+Indicator Examples or Evidence of Practice Not Not Partially Data Sources/Supporting Evidence

-yet В Α Fully
+yet В A Fully

-15. School leaders provide job-embedded professional development for all school-based personnel, as appropriate for their job role, on best practices for inclusive education for all SWDs.
+professio based pe job role, aders provide job-embedded nal development for all school-rsonnel, as appropriate for their on best practices for inclusive n for all SWDs.
 Administrators identify collaborative teams, including general and special education staff, to participate in all PD related to effective inclusive practices.
 PD is provided through existing school structures, such as PLCs, faculty book studies, collaborative team planning, lesson study, peer coaching and critical friends groups.
 Strategies for effective inclusion are provided and modeled in the classroom setting.
 PD is provided to collaborative teams, to include the following topics.
-Curricular accommodations and modifications in general education classes and non-instructional activities Embedding IEP goals into the general education instructional activities and natural contexts Access points for math, language arts, science and social studies Universal design for learning (UDL) Classroom management strategies Differentiated instruction (DI) Classroom management strategies Data collection and analysis Accessible instructional materials Assistive technology Communication supports (AAC) Visual supports PBS Alignment of modified curriculum to general education standards Formative assessment Collaborative planning and teaching models Flexible scheduling Peer supports School leaders participate in professional development activities provided to teachers and staff on inclusive educational practices (e.g., FIN's Building Inclusive Schools) for all SWDs.
+Curricular accommodations and modifications in general education classes and non-instructional activities Embedding IEP goals into the general education instructional activities and natural contexts Access points for math, language arts, science and social studies Universal design for learning (UDL) Differentiated instruction (DI) Classroom management strategies Data collection and analysis Accessible instructional materials Assistive technology Communication supports (AAC) Visual supports PBS Alignment of modified curriculum to general education standards Formative assessment Collaborative planning and teaching models Flexible scheduling Peer supports School leaders participate in professional development activities provided to teachers and staff on inclusive educational practices.
+School leaders provide electronic learning resources related to inclusive educational practices (e.g., FIN's Building Inclusive Schools) for all SWDs.
 Outside resources, such as webinars, FIN, FDLRS, and CARD, are procured for the provision of PD.
-School leaders provide a published schedule of PD opportunities, made available throughout the school year, for all school personnel.
-Professional Learning Communities
+School leaders provide a published schedule of PD opportunities, made available throughout the school year, for all school personnel.<!--

-Administrators provide ongoing support for new personnel who are hired after the beginning of the school year.
+personnel who are hired after the beginning of the school year.
 Suggested Measures: School's professional development plan, agendas/sign-in sheets from professional development activities and record of follow-up activities, master schedule (showing collaborative planning time), records of technical assistance activities and follow-up activities for school personnel. suppor Note: Aligns with District BPIE Indicators #13-#17 and #19.
 Please see the Appendices: Glossary of Terms for definitions of the above terms: access points, collaborative teams and visual supports.
 It is recommended that school administrators maintain an active role in the provision of PD activities for their faculty and staff.
 This includes participation in PD activities and monitoring of progress toward meeting PD goals for individual teachers and/or teams.
-Comm ents:
+Comm ents: I